Skip to main content

 TypeWhen to Use

-ArrearsBack-pay owed from a delayed salary revision or correction
+ArrearsBack-pay owed from a delayed change or correction

 Deductions